When the strawberry season is at its peak, easy homemade strawberry preserves are a must-make for my family!

 This trip to the farm had me inspired to make homemade strawberry preserves and I knew I had to include the recipe as part of my Farm to Fork series on the blog!

 In the first post of the series, I shared how easy it is to make farm fresh bread.
-I had the pleasuring of using the farmhouse at Good for You Farm to make that bread and these strawberry preserves!
+I had the pleasure of using the farmhouse at Good for You Farm to make that bread and these strawberry preserves!

 Homemade Strawberry Preserves